darktjm/gamesup/README.md

 In this case, *engname* is the name of the engine to use to execute the game.
 Finding this out may require looking it up on the 'net, or using the scummvm configuration GUI to add the game first, and looking at what that picked.
-For example, the engine used by King's Quest is kq1.
+The `--detect` option may help as well.
+For example, the engine used by Toonstruck is `toon`.

 Note that to install, I just use the installer and install it as if it were a native game, and then I move things around to have the correct directory structure.
 I suppose I should have an `ags-gameprep` and `scummvm-gameprep`, but it's not that much trouble to just move things around.

+Some games require additional work, such as Return To Zork; see the gog forum for details.

 infocom
 =======